-The asset allocation of the Fund is set to maximise the potential to close the funding deficit over future years.
-The current allocation is outlined in appendix C
+Investment Committee regularly review the investment asset allocation of the Fund, the current allocation is outlined in appendix C.

 Principle 4 - Performance Assessment

 Arrangements should be in place for the formal measurement of performance of the investments, investment managers and advisors.
 Administering authorities should also periodically make a formal assessment of their own effectiveness as a decision-making body and report on this to scheme members